Some people pick a passion based on a life experience. Our passion is organ donation because we lived it.

 Surviving Liver Failure: A Life After Her Liver Donation

-Today, Emma is a normal teen: texting, using Facebook, playing in the school band, taking dance and piano classes and running around with her friends.
+Today, Emma is a normal teen: texting, using social media, playing in the school band, taking dance and piano classes, and running around with her friends.
 We thank God and her donor for her second chance at life.
 We have all heard stories like Emma’s in the news, but I never thought it could happen to my own healthy child.
 Now, I know that the unexpected can happen, and I’ve learned to really appreciate each day.

 You never know when it might be your last day, as it was for Emma’s donor, an 18-year-old woman who unexpectedly lost her life.
 We grieve for her and her family, but thank them daily for making the difficult decision to donate life.
 Without that decision, there would have been two young lives lost.